DrawNFT/DrawNFT.io/README.md

 ### Setting up the development environment

 1. Fork the repository and clone it locally
-2. Install dependencies with `pnpm install`
+2. Install dependencies with `npm install`
-3. Compile and deploy contracts with `pnpm run test`
+3. Compile and deploy contracts with `npm run test`
-4. Start the development server with `pnpm run dev`
+4. Start the development server with `npm run dev`

 ### Submitting changes